davidrmiller/neural2d/README.md

 ![CMake GUI example](https://raw.github.com/davidrmiller/neural2d/master/images/cmake-gui.png)

-If you are using CMake from the command line, cd to the neural2d top level directory, make a build directory, the run cmake from there:
+If you are using CMake from the command line, cd to the neural2d top level directory, make a build directory, then run cmake from there:

 ```
 git clone https://github.com/davidrmiller/neural2d